opengovsg/formsg-javascript-sdk/README.md

 Attachments are end-to-end encrypted in the same way as normal form submissions, so any eavesdropper will not be able to view form attachments without your secret key.

-_Warning:_ We do not have the ability to scan any attachments for malicious content (e.g. spyware or viruses), so careful handling is neeeded.
+_Warning:_ We do not have the ability to scan any attachments for malicious content (e.g. spyware or viruses), so careful handling is needed.

 ## Verifying Signatures Manually